sd-powell/portfolio_project_3/README.md

 #### **Wireframes**

-Initial wireframes were created using [Balsamiq](https://balsamiq.com/) to plan the core layout and flow of the **Vinyl Crate** site.
-These included views for mobile, tablet, and desktop to ensure the design would be fully responsive and accessible.
+Initial wireframes were created using [Balsamiq](https://balsamiq.com/) to plan the layout and user flow of the **Vinyl Crate** web application.
+Wireframes were developed for **mobile, tablet, and desktop** to ensure the site would be fully responsive and accessible across devices.

-The wireframes helped shape the site’s information hierarchy and user journey, including key screens such as the homepage, dashboard, record collection view, and record detail view.
-They served as a visual blueprint during development, guiding the placement of search, filter, and CRUD functionality with a mobile-first mindset.
+These wireframes informed the site’s **information hierarchy** and **user journey**, covering key views such as the homepage, dashboard, record collection, and record detail pages.
+They served as a visual blueprint throughout development, helping guide the placement of search, filter, and CRUD elements with a **mobile-first** approach.

 <br>
 <hr>